adams-selin/cm1_4dhailcast/readme.md

 ## Implementation details

-I’ve included a sample namelist in the run directory as well as a cm1out_haildata.nc file so you can get an idea of how the output data is structured.
-The only recommendation I have for run time is to keep the model timestep (dtl) low, around a second, to avoid instabilities.

 A few differences with the ASZ16 hail trajectory model: this subroutine allows for melting at every timestep.
 If inside cloud, the melting is determined via the RH87 heat balance equation.
 If outside or below cloud, melting is determined using Eq.
 3 of Goyer et al. (1969), assuming a  spherical hailstone melting in dry air.
 This replaces the mean below- cloud melting calculations performed in ASZ16.